windmill-labs/windmill-deno-client/windmill-api/JobApi.md

   jobKinds: "job_kinds_example",
   // boolean | is the job skipped (optional)
   isSkipped: true,
+  // boolean | is the job a flow step (optional)
+  isFlowStep: true,
   // boolean | filter on successful jobs (optional)
   success: true,
 };